chadlavi/recipes/food/snacks/deep-fried-chickpeas.md

 ## Ingredients
 * 1 can chick peas, drained and rinsed
-    * Note: if you use dried chick peas that have been soaked in water overnight, they will turn out crispier than canned chick peas
 * vegetable oil for frying
 * sea salt
 * chili powder (optional)